inaki1111/Autonomous-driver-system-with-nvidia-Jetson/README.md

 Open a terminal on the Jetson Nano.
 Run the following commands to update the system:

+´´´ bash
-'''sudo apt update
+sudo apt update
-sudo apt upgrade'''
+sudo apt upgrade´´´

 Your NVIDIA Jetson Nano is now booted with Ubuntu 18.04 and ready for further configuration and development.

 Note: These instructions are specific to the NVIDIA Jetson Nano (2GB) model and Ubuntu 18.04.
 Make sure to follow the official documentation provided by NVIDIA for the specific Jetson model you are using to ensure the correct installation and setup process.

-Yolov5
+## Use Yolov5 for data classification and train with a custom dataset

 Install YOLOv5 and train it with a custom dataset.
 You can follow the steps outlined in this Medium article.

 Models Trained for Classification
 We have chosen to use YOLOv5 for our autonomous vehicle navigation project due to its exceptional performance in object detection tasks.
 YOLOv5 is a state-of-the-art algorithm known for its speed and accuracy in real-time object detection.
 It can detect and classify objects with impressive precision, making it an ideal choice for our application.
 With YOLOv5, our vehicle will be able to accurately identify and track various objects, including signals, on the track in real-time.
 The model's efficiency and speed will enable our autonomous vehicle to navigate swiftly and make informed decisions based on the detected objects.
 Overall, YOLOv5 provides the robustness and reliability necessary for successful object detection, making it the optimal choice for our project.

-This tutorial was taken directly from the ultralytics repository (https://github.com/ultralytics/yolov5).
+# This tutorial was taken directly from the ultralytics repository (https://github.com/ultralytics/yolov5).
 See the YOLOv5 Docs for full documentation on training, testing, and deployment.
 See below for quickstart examples.

 Install:
+bash'''
 Clone the repo and install requirements.txt in a Python>=3.7.0 environment, including PyTorch>=1.7.

 git clone https://github.com/ultralytics/yolov5
 cd yolov5
-pip install -r requirements.txt
+pip install -r requirements.txt  '''

 Inference:

 YOLOv5 PyTorch Hub inference.
 Models download automatically from the latest YOLOv5 release.

+'''python
 import torch

 # Model